cuprum-acid/Collega-bot/README.md

 ## Add a new meme

-- place it to existing folder in res/images
+- place it to an existing folder in `res/images` or specify sticker pack name
-- or create your category: set weight in mem.py and description in get_category_text()
+- create your category: the class must have `chance: int` and `memes: Sized`